samuelterra22/samuelterra22/README.md

 ### Hi there 👋

-My name is Samuel and I am a Web Developer
+My name is Samuel ✌️

 :brazil: I'm from Brazil